jessecube1234-beep/The-DOM-Events-and-CSS-for-Forms/README.md

 wheel

 On my mouse I use this feature all the time.
-Im interested in it because I see it's used across the web basically everywhere.
+Im interested in it because I see it's used across the web.